-Does this 'Maternity Salad' really have the power to kick-start labor?
+Can the 'Maternity Salad' Hilary Duff ordered really kick-start labor?

-What began as a California restaurant serving a mysterious "Maternity Salad" to past due, pregnant patrons who hoped it would kick-start their labor has grown into a legend that has women across the country mail-ordering the salad's dressing in hopes of coaxing their own babies to arrive.
+What began as a California restaurant serving a mysterious "Maternity Salad" to pregnant patrons who hoped it would kick-start their labor has grown into a legend that has overdue women across the country mail-ordering the salad's dressing.

+Hillary Duff is the latest celebrity to turn to the salad for some help with labor and delivery.
+According to E!
+News, Duff, who is expecting a daughter with boyfriend Matthew Koma, shared a photo of the salad in her Instagram story recently with the caption, "This salad is supposed to make you go into labor...@caioti_pizza don't let me down."

-Siri Daly turned to the famed salad in hopes of kick-starting her labor with daughters London and Etta.
+TODAY's own Siri Daly turned to the famed salad in hopes of kick-starting her labor with daughters London and Etta.
 And, although Daly isn't 100 percent sure the salad was the sole reason her contractions started, the TODAY Food Contributor and wife of TODAY anchor Carson Daly says she thinks it helped.

 "The first time I tried 'the salad' I was pregnant with our daughter, Etta," said Daly.
 "It was my due date, so needless to say I was ready for her to come out."